baagaard-usgs/waveform-collection/docs/use_cases.md

 # Use Cases

 For a variety of projects we need want to analyze a collection of ground-motion waveforms from earthquakes.
 The waveforms may come from a variety of sources and potentially in different formats.
+While, the Center for Engineering Strong Motion Data may some day be able to meet some of the needs described here, it will likely take several years or longer to upgrade its interfaces and storage.

-Ideally, we would want all information in a single database; however, waveforms comprised of floating point values are difficult to store efficiently in some database implementations.
+Ideally, we would want all of the information in a single database;
+however, waveforms comprised of floating point values are difficult to store efficiently in some database implementations.
 A simple alternative is to store the metadata in a database for fast queries and store the waveforms in an HDF5 file.
-This limits the number of files to two.
+This limits the total number of files to two.
 Furthermore, we can seamlessly compress the waveforms within the HDF5 file to reduce storage requirements.

 ## NGAWest2 waveforms